ShohrabSakin/Automobiles-Industry-with-WordPress/README.md

     3. Make a folder name "WORDPRESS" in your preferable Xampp folder [C/D/E].

-    4. In LARAVEL folder keep the "sakin" file.
+    4. In WORDPRESS folder keep the "sakin" file.
 Which was used for Back end.

     5. In REACT folder keep the "hacker-stories" file.
 Which was used for Front end.